lionelclement/Elvex/README.md

 Write automatically and quickly relevant and adequate texts in natural language, given a meaning and elements of speech.
 Rest assured that **Elvex** avoids any misunderstanding, and it achieves this without the need for any training data.

-BiTheoretical aspects
+Citation
 -----------------

---Linguistic Resources for the Automatic Generation of Texts in Natural Language: The Elvex Formalism-- forthcoming from Springer Max Silberztein ed.
+--Linguistic Resources for the Automatic Generation of Texts in Natural Language: The Elvex Formalism-- Lionel Clément forthcoming from Springer Max Silberztein ed.

 Theoretical aspects